chinhtran2k/document/documentMD/V3/DataIntegrity/API-Reference/ddrBranch.md

 # DDRBranch

-This module for DDRBranch lock level
+This module for DDRBranch lock level.

 ## Main function